Skip to content

 Improved maps to identify non-forest natural ecosystems and their conversion

-To help companies and other stakeholders in tracking conversion within their supply chains, the AFi has been collaborating with several projects focused on mapping and monitoring non-forest natural ecosystem conversion—working these new tools align with our broader efforts.
+To help companies and other stakeholders track conversion within their supply chains, the AFi has been collaborating with several projects focused on mapping and monitoring non-forest natural ecosystem conversion to align these new tools with our broader efforts.